 Of course, many employees enjoy the celebrations and appreciate the effort their employers put into the parties when they do take place.
 However, while most people who attend a work Christmas party will do so without ill effects (other than a hangover, perhaps), there is a small minority who end up with injuries after attending.
 Accidents can happen anywhere, and in some cases, injuries may not be the fault of the person who sustained them.
 Obviously, if a person drinks too much, falls over and hurts themselves, this may well be their own fault.
 Yet not every accident can be viewed in the same way.

-Where do you stand legally if you’ve had an accident at a work Christmas party?
+Where do you stand legally after an accident at a work Christmas party?

 It’s worth understanding your legal position if you have been injured while attending a work Christmas party.
 All employers must have employer’s liability insurance, which covers any instances of injury caused to employees when the employer has been negligent in some way.
 This insurance is mandatory under the law, and employers could receive fines of up to £2,500 per day if they don’t have it.